Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Israel with the Israeli new sheqel

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Israel.
+We have put together some key points to help managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Israel.

 The cost of living in Israel is relatively high.
 The average monthly salary is around 4,000 NIS (approximately $1,145).
 The price of basic necessities such as food, transportation, and housing are all relatively expensive.